-The first argument was that while injuries incurred while going to or coming from the place of employment are generally not compensable, the Plaintiff was on a “special mission” exception to this rule.
+The first argument was that while injuries incurred while going to or coming from the place of employment are not compensable, the Plaintiff was on a “special mission” exception to this rule.
 Under this rule, if the employer requires a worker to undertake a special journey for the benefit of the employer, injuries that occur en route are compensable even if the trip may be only to or from the employee’s usual place of business.
 This argument failed because the bailiff did not have express or implied authority to leave the courthouse.

 Plaintiff’s attorney (I keep saying Plaintiff when I know it is Claimant – I’m not a comp lawyer) then argued they should cover the crash under the dual purpose doctrine.
-This is another exception to the comings and goings rule.
+This is another exception to the comings, and goings rule.
 Under the dual purpose doctrine in Maryland, a trip which serves both a business and personal purpose is within the course of employment if the trip involves the performance of a service for the employer which would have caused the trip to be taken by someone else (even if the employee did a little something for themselves while they were out).

-The plaintiff lost this argument because, again, the employer never made the call as to whether the interests of the courthouse would have been better served by the appellant remaining at the courthouse.
+The plaintiff lost this argument because, again, the employer never made the call whether the interests of the courthouse would have been better served by the appellant remaining at the courthouse.
 A supervisor, the court concluded, should have decided whether driving home to change a shirt and tie was furthering the interests of the employer.

 The plaintiff’s last failed effort to bring this car crash under comp was the “personal comfort” exception.
 There are four factors used to determine whether this exception applies, but the court says it is not applicable here because the “personal comfort” exception is only applicable where the terms of employment provide a paid break in which an employer can attend to his or her personal comforts, and where an employer encourages a break that benefits the employer and the employee.
-Clearly, that was not the case here.
+That was not the case here.